 With these tips, you should well-equipped to create you very own hiking stick.
 Are you ready now?
 Then take your first adventurous step, get your hands on your tools, step into the woods and begin the process of making your own hiking stick.

 Along with your hiking gear and equipment, a hiking stick is a great addition to your outdoor arsenal.
 Plus, making your own stick is a great experience in itself.
 Simply follow these steps and you’ll be fine.
+For more tips on how to make a walking stick, check out this article to find out.

 Do you think a hiking stick is essential when hiking?
 Have you made one before?
 Please share your experiences in the comment section.